Instructor Use Policies

 Violations of the Student Code of Conduct or any university or Testing Center policy may be reported to the Office of Student Conduct, the instructor of the course, and/or other interested and relevant parties.

-Terms & Conditions for Faculty
+Terms and Conditions for Faculty

 By submitting your assessment request to the Testing Center (TC), you agree to allow TC administrative staff limited access to change specific online Canvas assessment settings to facilitate the resolution of problems students may have in accessing assessments.